Spin-Resolved Topology and Partial Axion Angles in Three-Dimensional Insulators

-We thank Andrey Gromov and Inti Sodemann for insightful discussions during the early stages of this study.
-We further acknowledge helpful discussions with Frank Schindler and Senthil Todadri.
-The spin-resolved tight-binding and (nested) Wilson loop calculations were performed using an extension of the open-source~\href{http://physics.rutgers.edu/pythtb/}{PythTB} Python package~\cite{coh2013python} that we will shortly make publicly available.
+{ \centerline{\bf Acknowledgments} } We thank Andrey Gromov and Inti Sodemann for insightful discussions during the early stages of this study.
+We further acknowledge helpful discussions with Frank Schindler, Senthil Todadri, and Fan Zhang.
 Concurrent with the preparation of this work, a bulk spin-magnetoelectric response and anomalous surface halves of 2D TI states were detected in helical HOTIs in Ref.~\cite{WiederDefect} through numerical studies of the charge and spin bound to threaded magnetic flux.
 During the preparation of this work, spin-resolved topology was also explored in 2D antimonene and bismuthene~\cite{SpinChernBismuthene1,SpinChernBismuthene2}.
 Additionally, during the preparation of this work, a semiclassical treatment of a spinor-axion response was explored in relation to HOTIs in Ref.~\cite{ZilberbergSpinAxion}.
+After the initial submission of this work, nontrivial (pseudo)spin-resolved partial axion angles were also identified in magnetic helical TCIs in Ref.~\cite{YoonseokMagneticDirac} by implementing the method proposed in the present work.
+Lastly, after the submission of this work, the spin texture of $\alpha$-BiBr was measured through spin-ARPES experiments~\cite{BiBrSpinARPES}, and showed close agreement with the DFT-based spin gap calculations performed in this work.